Hospital radio: Organisation

 Each hospital radio station was founded independently and they are not centrally organised or managed.
 Almost all are members of the Hospital Broadcasting Association (HBA), which was set up by stations for their mutual benefit and does not govern or run them.
 Most in the UK are registered charities, others are part of larger organisations such as hospital Leagues of Friends.

 Hospital radio stations are staffed and managed by volunteers (more than 2,500 in the UK alone), and each volunteer is commonly attached to a particular weekly programme.
 Some broadcast, others work to keep the station's record library or computer systems up-to-date, but most also visit the hospital wards, to discuss the music that patients would like to hear, and to provide an opportunity for the latter to converse with a member of non-medical staff.

 Many stations use sophisticated computerised playout systems for music and jingles.
 Live programming is limited to the times that stations' volunteer members can attend studios - generally evenings and weekends - but many stations offer a 24-hour service by using computerised systems to play music and prerecorded programmes at other times.

 There are more than 230 hospital radio stations in the UK, and 170 in the Netherlands.
 Others operate in Germany, France, Norway, Australia, United States and New Zealand.

-Many professional radio presenters volunteered for hospital radio in their early career, as it provides a training ground for budding broadcasters.
-Such broadcasters include: